-Catie has her A.S. in veterinary technology and has worked in the veterinary field for seven years.
+Catie has her A.S. in veterinary technology and has worked in the veterinary field for nine years.

 Why Do Dental Cleanings Cost so Much?

 It was Scooter’s dragon breath that prompted you to visit the vet, or maybe he was just there for an annual checkup and vaccines.
 The doctor has recommended a dental cleaning, and you have scheduled one for next week.
 You were sent home with a $700 estimate!
 Aah, what the heck?
 Well, I’m here to explain that $700 to you.

 There are so many factors that go into dental cleanings, dental diagnostics, and the treatment of dental disease.
 Clients can become frustrated by the costs for “just getting his teeth cleaned” once they’re slapped with a $1000 estimate when they heard around town that cleanings only cost $300.
 This article is going to dive deep into all the nooks and crannies of dental cleaning costs for dogs and cats.

 The prices of each individual line item on a bill will vary so widely for so many different reasons, so I’m not even going to try to guess what an average is.
 All I could give you is a large arbitrary range that will probably be wrong.
 But I can give you something helpful—an explanation of the most typical line items on your bill.
 I've tried to think of multiple titles that could be used for the same service in no particular order.